 What Causes Depression After Spinal Cord Injury?

 While it’s common to develop depression after spinal cord injury, it should not be expected.
-About 50.8% of individuals are considered resilient and do not experience depression after spinal cord injury.
+About 50.8% of individuals do not experience depression after spinal cord injury.

 Amongst the other 49.2% of individuals that experience some form of depression, about 12.5% of individuals have chronic depression, 12.8% have delayed depression, and 23.9% experience depression that improves over time.

 Many factors can contribute to the development of depression after spinal cord injury.
 For one, a spinal cord injury can require drastic changes in lifestyle due to motor impairments and loss of sensation.
 As a result, individuals may become less independent, which can affect their ability to perform everyday activities and care for themselves.

 Other factors that may contribute to depression include:

 - Socioeconomic factors (i.e., income, occupation, education, etc.)

 - Lack of physical activity